broadinstitute/monorepo/libs/jump_rr/README.md

 ## pip

-Use this if you want to analyse data.
+Use this if you want to re-analyse data.
+Several of the anyalyses require GPUs.

 ```python
 pip install jump_rr